Aoi Honō

-It was adapted into a live-action Japanese television drama, titled Blue Fire in English, that aired from July to October 2014.
+It was adapted into a television drama series, titled Blue Fire in English, that aired from July to October 2014.
 The drama was streamed on Viki with English subtitles.
+The real Takami Akai and Hiroyuki Yamaga make cameos in the television series: Akai plays a bathhouse manager in episode 10, while Yamaga plays the bartender at a restaurant where his counterpart passes out (which, according to Yamaga, is based on an actual incident) in episode 7.